Bundaberg tragedy: Disaster

-Thomson began the immunisation program on 17 January 1928, with each recipient intended to receive three inoculations spaced one week part.
+Thomson began the immunisation program on 17 January 1928, with each recipient intended to receive three inoculations spaced one week apart.
 The program was without incident until 27 January, when a total of 21 children between the ages of one and nine were inoculated.
 Within seven hours, 18 of the children were seriously ill with symptoms that began with vomiting and diarrhoea and progressed to fever, cyanosis, convulsions and unconsciousness.
 Eleven children died within 24 hours of their inoculations, while another died on the following day; many died only hours after being admitted to hospital.
 Three were from a single family, the Robinsons, while two other families lost two children.
 Thomson's son was among those inoculated, but survived.

 The mass-casualty incident overwhelmed the town's two hospitals, Bundaberg General Hospital and St Vincent's Hospital, which did not have the staff or capacity to handle multiple paediatric emergencies.
 The hospitals' mortuary facilities were also inadequate to deal with multiple victims, with the problem exacerbated by an ongoing heat wave.
 With one exception, post-mortem examinations were performed by Egmont Schmidt, the government medical officer of Maryborough, who concluded that the children had died due to "acute toxaemia" of an unknown cause.
-Schmidt had little experience in forensic analysis, also lacking access to expert advice and facing pressure from families to certify death so that internment could proceed.
+Schmidt had little experience in forensic analysis, also lacking access to expert advice and facing pressure from families to certify death so that interment could proceed.